rjmurph2241/baseboard-heating-thermostat/README.md

 # ESPHome Based Line Voltage (Baseboard) Thermostat From Wall Switch
 I recently wanted to add smart thermostats to my apartment.
-However, I was supprised by the lack of inexpensive, line voltage (or baseboard) smart thermostats.
+However, I was surprised by the lack of inexpensive, line voltage (or baseboard) smart thermostats.
 Especially since there's so many cheap smart wall switches, and a line voltage thermostat is just a wall switch with a temperature sensor and some type of UI.
 So I decided to make some.

 ## :warning:***Warning***:warning:
 ***This project involves line voltage, which can be extremely dangerous and deadly.
 I am not an electrician or electrical engineer so proceed at your own risk.
 Always turn off the power at the breaker and ~~double~~ triple check the power is disconnected before touching any wires.***

 ## Parts List ##
 1. A ESP based smart wall switch, with accessible GPIO pins.
-I used [this one](https://www.amazon.com/gp/product/B07VMDS9RJ), but others will probably work as well.
+I used a Laghten smart switch ([Amazon Link](https://www.amazon.com/gp/product/B07VMDS9RJ)), but others will probably work as well.
+1. A USB-UART (USB to TTL converter) for flashing
 1. DHT22/AM2302
 1. Rotary encoder with push button
 1. 128X64 (0.96") SSD1306 OLED display